-1. No person shall officiate as a referee and/or assistant referee in any competition under the jurisdiction of the Football Association of Wales (“the FAW”) unless they are registered with the Association.
+1. No person shall officiate as a referee and/or assistant referee in any competition under the jurisdiction of the Football Association of Wales (“the FAW”) unless they are registered with the Association or an Area Association.

-2. A referee and/or assistant referee must be registered with the Association on payment of a subscription fee of £30.00, which will be reduced to £20.00 if renewal payment is made before the 30th June for the forthcoming season.
+2. A referee and/or assistant referee must be registered with the Association on payment of a subscription fee of £30.00, which will be reduced to £20.00 if renewal payment is made on or before the 30 June for the forthcoming season.

 3. Any person who wishes to be registered shall register on the Associations Comet system and pay an annual subscription fee.
 The Association shall keep a register on the Comet system of all registered referees and/or assistant referees.

 4. A referee and/or assistant referee ranked in either Grade 4 or Grade 3 will be allocated to an Area Association within the area they reside, and that Area Association shall then be their parent Association and shall deal with all matters concerning them as a referee and/or assistant referee.
 The referee's parent Association shall also deal with promotions up to and including Grade 3.
 1. Any such promotion to Grade 4A or 3 may be considered by the parent Association as soon as the referee has officiated a minimum of ten (10) matches and attained sufficient marks through observation.
 For the avoidance of doubt, no Area Association may apply a more lenient or stringent criteria than that set out in this clause.